 Hours of Use and Peak Coincidence Factor Values

 In the absence of more current EDC data gathering and analysis, the default values for daily hours of use (HOUres) and coincidence factors (CFres) are below in Table 2-2.
-The “all bulbs” HOUres should be used for programs where it is known that the majority (> 90% or entirety) of the home’s sockets are retrofited with efficient lighting (e.g., a direct installation program that replaces most of the bulbs in a home).
+The “all bulbs” HOUres should be used for programs where it is known that the majority (> 90% or entirety) of the home’s sockets are retrofitted with efficient lighting (e.g., a direct installation program that replaces most of the bulbs in a home).
 All other programs, including upstream programs, should default to the efficient HOUres and CFres.
 Specific room-based HOUres and CFres may be used for programs where the room-type of installation is known and recorded, otherwise the whole house or unknown room value should serve as the estimate.